MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-operations.md

 # Day two operations for mission-critical workloads on Azure

 Like with any application, change will occur in your mission-critical workloads.
-You'll need to deploy changes to the application, keys will expire, patches will be released and more.
+The application will evolve over time, keys will expire, patches will be released, and more.
 All changes and maintenance should be applied using deployment pipelines.
-This document provides guidance for common changes and updates.
+This article provides operational guidance for making common changes and updates.

 Organizational alignment is equally important to operation procedures.
 It's crucial for the operational success of a mission-critical workload that the end-to-end responsibilities fall within a single team, the DevOps team.